Vegan Irish Stew

 Serving Suggestions

 Serve this vegan Guinness Irish stew over noodles, quinoa, farro, or cauliflower mash.
-Or enjoy a bowl full of stew with a side of Artisan Bread to soak up the juices.
+You can also enjoy a bowl full of stew with a side of Artisan Bread to soak up the juices.

 More Hearty Recipes You’ll Love!